Teradata/stampede/README.md

 * `abs-path` - Return the absolute value for the specified paths.
 * `create-project` - Called by the `stampede` script to create new projects.
 * `dates` - Format dates and perform date arithmetic in a platform-portable way.
+* `find-tool` - Locate the command for the specified `tool` (e.g., `curl`) in the user's path, several possible system directories, or in user-specified directories.
 * `from-log-level` and `to-log-level` - Convert from a log-level string, e.g., `DEBUG` to the corresponding `syslog`-compatible number and back again.
 * `format-log-message` - Format messages that are logged.
 If you want to customize the format beyond what's possible by editing the environment variables `STAMPEDE_LOG_TIME_FORMAT` and `STAMPEDE_LOG_MESSAGE_FORMAT_STRING` (see `env.sh`), you can create your own version of this script and drop it in `$STAMPEDE_HOME/custom`, which is on the `PATH` BEFORE `$STAMPEDE_HOME/bin`.
 See the *Custom* section below for more details.
 * `install` - Install *Stampede* on your system.